"Keti Koti" - Commemoration of the abolition of slavery in Amsterdam on July 1st

 “Kinderen uit de Maasstad”: Surinamese children celebrating in traditional dress

-Keti Koti (Breaking the Chains) is the annual celebration and commemoration (since 2002) of the abolition of slavery in the former Dutch colonies on July 1st.
-It will be celebrated in the City of Amsterdam in the Oosterpark on July 1st 2010.
+Keti Koti (“Breaking the Chains”) is the annual celebration and commemoration of the abolition of slavery in the former Dutch colonies on July 1st.
+Since 2002, this event has been celebrated in Amsterdam, mainly in the Oosterpark.
+In 2010, the celebration will again take place in the Oosterpark on July 1st.

-With performances of Surinamese, Antillean en Dutch music groups, the Keti Koti festival will again contribute to the broadening of the celebration and commemoration of the abolition of slavery.
-After the resounding success of last year it is expected that the festival will attract more then 20,000 people.
+With performances by Surinamese, Antillean and Dutch music groups, the Keti Koti Festival contributes to the broader recognition of the abolition of slavery.
+After the resounding success of last year, it is expected that the festival will attract more than 20,000 visitors.

-A Native Surinamese and Creole group playing Creole music on Keti Koti 2009 in Amsterdam
+A Native Surinamese and Creole group playing Creole music during Keti Koti 2009 in Amsterdam

-The Keti Koti Festival begins with a large-scale parade, the “Bigi Spikri” ("Big Mirror"), with orchestras and brass bands.
-The parade starts at 12:00 from the Stopera (City Hall) and will end in the Ooster Park, where the national commemoration takes place at the National Slavery Monument.
+The Keti Koti Festival begins with a large-scale parade called the “Bigi Spikri” (“Big Mirror”), featuring orchestras and brass bands.
+The parade starts at 12:00 at the Stopera (City Hall) and ends in the Oosterpark, where the national commemoration takes place at the National Slavery Monument.

-Honoured guests will be Dutch Minister Andre Rouvoet, the Ministers Plenipotentiary of the Netherlands Antilles and Aruba, the ambassadors of Suriname, Ghana and South Africa and the mayor of Amsterdam.
+Honoured guests include Dutch Minister André Rouvoet, the Ministers Plenipotentiary of the Netherlands Antilles and Aruba, the ambassadors of Suriname, Ghana and South Africa, and the mayor of Amsterdam.

 Controversy

-There is some controversy between the mayor black communities in the Netherlands about the commemoration date.
-For the Surinamese community the 1ste of July is also official commemoration day in Surinam, while for the Antillean community on the Dutch Antilles the official commemoration is held on August 17th.
-And also the name is different, on the Antilles it's called the " Tula commoration" and not "Keti Koti".
+There is some controversy among Black communities in the Netherlands about the official commemoration date.
+For the Surinamese community, July 1st is also the official commemoration day in Suriname.
+For the Antillean community in the Dutch Antilles, however, the official commemoration takes place on August 17th.

 Links